 "You can't be serious?" he asked.
 There was yet another crack, and Dobby appeared in between them.

 "I'm serious!
 Come with me!" she urged, offering her hand.
-Dobby looked back and forth between them, his ears flapping - even the elf was surprised.
+Dobby looked back and forth between them, his ears flapping.
+Even the elf was surprised.

 "I don't belong there, Granger.
 I'll just be a prisoner of the Order as well, and they'll probably hand me over to Azkaban," Draco muttered, staring at the ground.

-"They wouldn't do that, and besides, you don't even deserve to go to Azkaban.
+"They wouldn't do that and besides, you don't even deserve to go to Azkaban.
 You haven't killed anyone, Malfoy," Hermione insisted.
 Draco considered it, running his hand through his blonde hair.
 He knew this was his only chance of survival, but what would happen to his mother and father?
 Unlike Hermione, he didn't have an Order of friends and people that loved him.
-All he had was his parents, and if he left, their lives would definitely be in danger.
+All he had left was his parents, and if he left, their lives would be in danger.
 As he thought about all of this, he made a promise to himself that if he ever got the opportunity, he would come back for them.
-With that, he secretly thanked god for Hermione's sympathy at that moment.
+With that, he secretly thanked Merlin for Hermione's sympathy at that moment.
 Perhaps it was a good thing that she was a Gryffindor.

 "Fine then, I'll go with you," he said as he stood up.
-Hermione smiled slightly and quickly turned to Dobby.
+Hermione smiled slightly and turned to Dobby.

 "Very well, miss!
 Dobby will protect you from harm!" squeaked the elf.
 He grabbed Hermione's and Draco's hands and disapparated out of the cellar.
-They re-appeared upstairs, and were engulfed in complete darkness.
+They re-appeared upstairs and were engulfed in complete darkness.
 Luckily it was night time, the lights were out and nobody was in the drawing room.